Airbus lags Boeing but faces tense end to order race

-PARIS Europe's Airbus sold 248 jets in November, but remained behind Boeing as both planemakers accelerated towards what could be a tight finish to their annual order race.
+PARIS Europe's Airbus (AIR.PA) sold 248 jets in November, but remained behind Boeing (BA.N) as both planemakers accelerated towards what could be a tight finish to their annual order race.

 November's Airbus sales included a total of 120 A320-family aircraft to three unidentified customers.

-However CIT Leasing cancelled an order for one of 15 new-generation A350-900 wide-body jets it had bought, as it finalised an order for 15 upgraded versions of the older A330.
+However CIT Leasing (CIT.N) canceled an order for one of 15 new-generation A350-900 wide-body jets it had bought, as it finalized an order for 15 upgraded versions of the older A330.

 In total, Airbus won 1,328 total orders between January and November, company data showed on Friday.
 After adjusting for cancellations, it had 1,031 net orders.
 It delivered 554 jets.